grumpycoders/pcsx-redux/docs/lua.md

 - `PCSX.softResetEmulator()`
 - `PCSX.hardResetEmulator()`

+#### Messages
+The globals `print` and `printError` are available, and will display logs in the Lua Console.
+You can also use `PCSX.log` to display a line in the general Log window.
+All three functions should behave the way you'd expect from a `print` function in Lua.

+#### GUI
+You can move the cursor within the assembly window and the first memory view using the following two functions:

+- `PCSX.GUI.jumpToPC(pc)`
+- `PCSX.GUI.jumpToMemory(address[, width])`

 #### Breakpoints
 If the debugger is activated, and while using the interpreter, the Lua code can insert powerful breakpoints using the following API: